uberfuzzy/mwphp/README.md

 An overall goal of trying to keep this working with *any* MediaWiki install was attempted, but as this code was mainly used against Wikia servers, and their *unique*  tweaks, I eventually made consessions about how things worked.
 Most of these should be marked in the code.
 They were usually involved in login and edit functions, if I remember correctly.

+Also, please keep in mind, that this was very private code.
+It was never meant to be read by non-uberfuzzy people.
+There may be vulgarities or in-jokes in the comments.
+Lots of ugly spaghetti code is in here.
+Lots and lots.
+Most of the ugly code started off as one-off scripts, that turned into two-off, then into a library function, so its all likely horribly ineffecient.
+I dont care, as long as "it worked".

 Modularized
 ===========